B0sh/waldens-blog/content/pages/about.md

 A lot of it involves programming, but much of it doesn't!

 * I'm fluent in Japanese and made some videos documenting my journey of learning.
-* While getting a degree in music during my college years, I wrote a ton of music.
+* While getting a degree in music during my college years, I posted a lot of my compositions.
 * I have a YouTube channel with my friends playing Minecraft, where sometimes I develop Java mods for videos.

 It's my life on the net, so just go exploring for a while, if you're interested.